• Skip to primary navigation

 This spice mix typically includes cinnamon, cloves, peppercorns, cumin seeds, and cardamom seeds.

-Garam Masala adds warmth and depth of flavor to dishes and is often used as a finishing sprinkle or added towards the end of cooking to enhance the aroma and taste.
+Garam Masala adds warmth and depth of flavor to dishes and is often used as a finishing sprinkle or added towards the end of cooking to improve the aroma and taste.

 • Garam Masala is a staple spice mix in Indian cooking.